AlexanderMarinsek/certify-pub/README.md

 #### Stress test

-The stress test is a smart contract that is spawned from the certification board once a stress test is requestes by a node operator.
+The stress test is a smart contract that is spawned from the certification board once a stress test is requested by a node operator.
 The stress test runs for a limited time, as indicated by the node operator.
 The stress test receives temporary funding from the certification board.
-The funded amount is used for staking during the duration of the test in order to collect the perfromance of the node operator.
-The state machine and functionality of the stress test is described in the [stress_testing_specs](projects/certify-contracts/docs/stress_testing_specs.md).
+The funded amount is used for staking during the duration of the test in order to collect the performance of the node operator.
+The state machine and functionality of the stress test are described in the [stress_testing_specs](projects/certify-contracts/docs/stress_testing_specs.md).

 ### Front-end

-The Certify fron-end is an abstraction layer between the on-chain smart contract core and the node operator or client.
+The Certify front-end is an abstraction layer between the on-chain smart contract core and the node operator or client.
 This is one in order to simplify certification issuance and review.
 Moreover, the front-end allows for scaling through additional features, such as sorting, recommendation, and analytics.
 A demo of the user interface can be found on (TestNet): [https://certify-algorand.vercel.app/](https://certify-algorand.vercel.app/)

 ### Stress test daemon

-The stress test daemon is run on the node under test in order to periodically request perfromance logging.
+The stress test daemon is run on the node under test in order to periodically request performance logging.
 To do this, the daemon periodically requests the stress test smart contract to check whether the tested node proposed the last block.

 ## Usage instructions